wrestling-with-johners/website-source/_posts/shootin-sht/videos/2021-11-25-Episode 13 A time to give THANKS And a time for PIE.markdown

 ---
 layout: post
-title: "Episode 13: The Guys Are Thankful...For Another Episode"
+title: "Episode 13: A time to give THANKS….
+And a time for PIE!"
 date: 2021-11-25
 categories: shootin-sht videos
 author: shootin-sht